Interferometers

 Photo: Interferometry in action: These 3D topographical maps of Long Valley, California were made from the Space Shuttle using a technique called radar interferometry, in which beams of microwaves are reflected off Earth's contours and then recombined.
 Photo courtesy of NASA Jet Propulsion Laboratory (NASA-JPL).

-Interferometers are widely used in all kinds of scientific and engineering applications for making accurate measurements.
-By scanning interferometers over objects, you can also make very precise maps of surfaces.
+Interferometers are widely used in all kinds of scientific and engineering applications for making precise measurements.
+By scanning interferometers over objects, you can also make very detailed maps of surfaces.

-By "accurate" and "precise", I really do mean accurate and precise!
-The interference fringes that an optical (light-based) interferometer produces are made by light waves travelling fractionally out of step.
+By "precise" and "detailed", I really do mean precise and detailed.
+The interference fringes that an optical (light-based) interferometer produces are made by light waves traveling fractionally out of step.
 Since the wavelength

 Astronomers also use interferometers to combine signals from telescopes so they